 7) A cleaning kit.

-There’s official ones like these, and I would recommend them in the event that a cleaning scenario is necessary.
+I would recommend them in the event that a cleaning scenario is necessary.
 I’ve had situations where bugs smashed into the drone while it was in the air and it required I clean the lens, and the body of the drone.

 Usually the most required areas to clean would be the motors, camera and exhaust areas, and a cleaning kit takes care of all 3 areas.